-The objective of the module is to develop the students' abilities to study individually and in teams, to prepare to carry out research and development work, and to support career development and the creation of a work identity.
+The objectives of the module are to develop individual and team learning skills, research and development competences, and to support career development and work identity.

-At the beginning of their studies students acquire familiarity with the tools required in higher education and the operating methods of development-based learning.
-After completing the module, students are able to work responsibly both independently and as team members.
-They are able to assess and develop themselves as learners and are capable of identifying development targets in the workplace.
+At the beginning of their studies, students acquire the tools and development-based learning practices required in higher education.
+After completing the module, students will have the ability to work responsibly both independently and as team members.
+They are able to assess and develop themselves as learners and identify development targets in the workplace.

-Students are able to plan, implement and evaluate a project in cooperation with different networks in the workplace.
-They are able to employ appropriate research methods and the methods of development activities and project work.
-Students are able to identify creative and innovative solutions for the challenges of workplace development.
+Students are able to plan, implement and evaluate a project in cooperation with various professional networks in the workplace.
+They can use appropriate research methods, as well as research and project work techniques.
+Students are able to identify creative and innovative solutions for workplace development challenges.

-Students are able to report the results of their development work using a style of writing characteristic of research.
-Students are able to plan their studies, development and career with an eye on the development prospects of their own field.
+Students are able to report the results of their development work using a research-based writing style.
+Students are able to plan their studies, personal development and career, taking into account the development prospects of their own field.